SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ```
 * Check if an ADVPN shortcut has been created

-### Task 4 - QUIZ
+### Task 5 - QUIZ
-* How is the Spoke VNET Linux VM is able to respond to ping requests from the Branch site without any route table configuration while we had to confiure a route for the Branch Linux VM.
+* Why Azure Route Server (ARS) has injected the Branch sites CIDRs to the Spoke VNET protected subnet but not the FortiGate private subnet?

-* The Load balancer has two front end ip public addresses, How do we ensure that traffic egressing Branch1 on port1 (isp1)  has always the same public ip applied ?
+* The Branch external Load balancer has two front end public ip.
+How do we ensure that traffic egressing Branch1 on port1 (isp1)  has always the same public ip applied?
 Same for traffic egressing Branch1 on port3 (isp2)

 </details>